 Lake Tahoe Nevada State Parks

-Aside from posting up on the enormous sandy beach Sand Harbor is so well known for, visitors can make arrangements to take advantage of a group area with ramada that can accommodate up to 200 people.
-The on-site boat launch includes two wave protected double ramps, and hiking trails can be found throughout the park as well.
-And if you’re into biking, be sure to hop on a long awaited section of trail that connects Incline Village to Sand Harbor.
-Dubbed “America’s Most Beautiful Bikeway”, the recently opened East Shore Trail is not only a spectacular recreation opportunity, but also provides non-motorized access to public beaches, coves and trails along the picturesque Nevada shoreline.
-In the summer months, the Lake Tahoe Shakespeare Festival is headquartered at Sand Harbor, offering numerous live theater performances with Lake Tahoe as its backdrop.
-During the winter, keep an eye out for Borges Sleigh and Carriage Rides, lets you literally go dashing through the snow on a one-horse open sleigh.
+In addition to posting up on the enormous sandy beach Sand Harbor is so well known for, visitors can reserve a group picnic area and ramada that can accommodate up to 200 people.
+The on-site boat launch includes two wave-protected double ramps, while a number of short hiking trails carry visitors to breathtaking vista points.
+If you’re into cycling, be sure to hop on the long-awaited section of nature trail that connects Incline Village to Sand Harbor.
+Dubbed “America’s Most Beautiful Bikeway,” the recently opened East Shore Trail provides non-motorized access to public beaches, coves, and trails along the picturesque Nevada shoreline.
+In the summer months, the Lake Tahoe Shakespeare Festival is headquartered at Sand Harbor, offering numerous live theater performances with Lake Tahoe as its unbeatable backdrop.
+During the winter, Borges Sleigh and Carriage Rides, lets you literally go dashing through the snow on a one-horse open sleigh.

-If you’re after camping in the Lake Tahoe area, Spooner Lake is a place to get on your radar.
-Almost hidden in plain sight, this amazing backcountry area is a true recreational and natural oasis, with more than 12,000 acres of forested, open space.
-Though not adjacent to the Tahoe Shoreline, views of Lake Tahoe can be accessed by 50 miles of hiking, equestrian and mountain biking trails.
-The world-famous 4.4 mile Marlette Flume Trail can be accessed from the park, along with three miles of the 165 mile Tahoe Rim Trail.
+If you’re looking to do some camping in Lake Tahoe, put Spooner Lake on your radar.
+Almost hidden in plain sight, this amazing backcountry area is a haven for recreation, with more than 12,000 acres of forested mountain terrain.
+High above the Lake Tahoe shoreline, views of Lake Tahoe abound on more than 50 miles of trails for hiking, legendary mountain biking, and even horseback riding.
+The world-famous, 4.4-mile, cliff-clinging Marlette Flume Trail can be accessed from the park, along with a section of the 165-mile Tahoe Rim Trail.

-Aside from hiking and mountain biking, you definitely can’t go wrong with the amazing camping and fishing Spooner and Marlette Lake has to offer.
-Though the park has three primitive campgrounds at Marlette Peak, Hobart and north Canyon, Spooner also offers backcountry cabin rentals.
-The Spooner Lake Cabin (available April 1 thru November 15) is located just north of Spooner Lake and sleeps four comfortably.
-The 5 mile trail from Spooner to Marlette Lake via North Canyon Road is a popular backcountry trail, and leads to the Wildcat Cabin.
-Both cabins have basic amenities, like composting toilets, beds, cook stoves and wood burning stoves.
+Whether you’re hiking or mountain biking in, you can’t go wrong with the amazing camping and fishing opportunities at Spooner and Marlette Lakes.
+The park has three primitive campgrounds at Marlette Peak, Hobart, and North Canyon, as well as coveted backcountry cabin rentals.
+The Spooner Lake Cabin (available April 1 to November 15) is located just north of Spooner Lake and sleeps four comfortably.
+Meanwhile, the five-mile trail from Spooner to Marlette Lake via North Canyon Road leads to the Wildcat Cabin.
+Both cabins have basic amenities, like composting toilets, beds, cook stoves, and wood burning stoves.

-Further south along the Lake Tahoe Nevada shoreline is Cave Rock—a great place to jump into the recreational bliss that awaits at this world-renowned lake, but also of spiritual importance to American Indian tribes in the region.
-The actual “Cave Rock” has had several distinct, but overlapping travel routes that went over, around and through.
-Today, the road punches right through Cave Rock, delivering visitors to three picnic areas and a boat launch found along the shoreline.
-Each picnic area is equipped with tables and barbeque pits, and this tucked away cove is also a popular spot for fishing, hiking and swimming.
+Further south along the Lake Tahoe Nevada shoreline is Cave Rock—a place of spiritual importance to the Washoe Tribe of American Indian tribes in the region.
+Over the years, the actual “Cave Rock” has had several distinct but overlapping highway routes that went over, around, and through.
+Today, the road punches right through Cave Rock, dropping visitors down to three shoreline picnic areas—each equipped with tables and barbeque pits—and a boat launch.
+This tucked away cove is also a popular spot for fishing, hiking, and swimming.